jekyll/jekyll/docs/_docs/step-by-step/02-liquid.md

 ```
 {% endraw %}

-Output the sidebar if `page.show_sidebar` is true.
+Outputs the sidebar if `page.show_sidebar` is true.
 You can learn more about the
 tags available to Jekyll [here](/docs/liquid/tags/).

 ## Filters